Old-school playgrounds to relive your glorious childhood days

 As every true-blue 90s kid will agree, those simple, sunny days spent at the playground after school and on weekends were the absolute BEST.
 We clambered on the colourful tiles, slid down the slides, and played catching to our hearts’ content until the sun went down.
 Or at least, til our parents called us back home for dinner.

 Not to fear, those precious memories aren’t gone forever!
-We’ve found 10 one-of-a-kind playgrounds, which are sure to bring that fuzzy, nostalgic rush from your childhood heyday back in a snap.
-So make like a kid and jump onboard, for a high-octane playground throwback like no other!
+We’ve found 10 one-of-a-kind old-school playgrounds, which are sure to bring that fuzzy, nostalgic rush from your childhood heyday back in a snap.
+So make like a kid and jump onboard for a high-octane playground throwback like no other!

 1. Clock Playground At Bishan